-I reflected on my many years in Recruiting and how I found people for opportunities I was trying to fill; then I simply put the process in reverse.
-The end result was a sort of push/pull strategy.
-On one end of my process, I would strategically circulate my resume to companies I was interested in and on the other end, I would position myself to be found by recruiters looking for passive candidates.
+I thought back on my many years of recruiting and how I had located candidates for the positions I was attempting to fill, and then I just did it the other way around.
+The outcome was a push/pull tactic of sorts.
+At the beginning of my process, I would purposefully send out my CV to businesses that I was interested in, and at the end, I would put myself in a position to be discovered by recruiters looking for passive prospects.

 In our time together, I am going to show you things I did to find work in the last recession.
 I am also going to show you things I wish I had done in the last recession.
 Finally, I am going to show you how implementing all of what I show you here will place you in the most-desired position of all; referring jobs to others because you are already gainfully employed.